Kale KTJ-3200

 Kale KTJ-3200 is a small, expendable turbojet engine developed for use in cruise missiles by Kale Group.
 Kale KTJ-3200 jet engines are currently used in the SOM cruise missile and the Atmaca anti-ship missile.
-It is the first turbojet engine developed in Türkiye.
+It is the first turbojet engine developed in Turkey.
 The engine was produced entirely domestically and without any ITAR restrictions.

 Design and development

 KTJ-3200 engine has begun to be developed to replace the French Microturbo TRI-40 jet engines used in the SOM missiles developed by Tübitak Sage.
 The first test was conducted in 2018.
-The process was accelerated after France created difficulties in the sale of jet engines to Türkiye.
+The process was accelerated after France created difficulties in the sale of jet engines to Turkey.
 The first batch of KTJ-3200 engines was delivered to Roketsan on 21 November 2020.
 It was announced that the first mass production KTJ-3200 engines were delivered to Roketsan in the first quarter of 2022.
 On 10 March 2024, the KTJ-3200 engine was installed on the Atmaca missile and the first test launch was successfully made.
 On 4 April 2025, a contract was signed between Kale Group and the Brazilian company SIATT for the use of KTJ-3200 in MANSUP anti-ship missiles.